MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Website Updates- the getting serious edition.md

 Adding a forum and wiki will be covered in [another post]({filename}/Behind the Scenes/Setting up a Discourse Forum.md)

-## For Collaborators ##
+## Background ##

-All of these goals are being achieved by splitting the source (markdown files, images, etc) from the generated website.

 Many [pelican] static blogs are hosted via Github.
-By some clever usage of `git` the source and generated site are kept in different branches of teh same repository.
+By some clever usage of `git` the source and generated site are kept in different branches of the same repository.

 However, this is a bit of a *subversion* (yes, bad pun for the dev geeks): usually branches are for different versions of the same thing.
 This setup breaks that expectation.
 The generated output is usually *force pushed*, overwriting any other changes.

 It's another thing to remember, and makes it much harder to explain to people new to version control.

+That's how this website (was) generated.

 Googling for [pelican] and CI (continuous integration) lead to these great guides: